WYMG

-WYMG (100.5 MHz) is a commercial FM radio station licensed to Chatham, Illinois, and serving the Springfield metropolitan area.
-The station is owned by Saga Communications of Illinois, LLC, and it airs a classic rock radio format.
+WYMG (100.5 FM) is a commercial radio station licensed to Chatham, Illinois, and serving the Springfield metropolitan area.
+The station is owned by Saga Communications, and operates as part of its Capitol Radio Group.
+It airs a classic rock radio format.

 WYMG has an effective radiated power (ERP) of 50,000 watts, the current maximum for most FM stations in Illinois.
 The transmitter is off County Road 15 West in Loami, Illinois.